BenGOsborn/OsbornAI-Website/frontend/articles/deploy-a-model-to-heroku-for-free.md

 <br />

 Now that you've logged in, you're ready to push your project to Heroku.
-Navigate to your deployment folder, then enter the command <code>git init</code>.
+While still in the <i>deployment</i> folder, then enter the command <code>git init</code>.
 This will initialize the repository.

 <br />